How Kim Kardashian's Facialist Joanna Czech Became A Celebrity In Her Own Right

 Though it had been growing steadily, Czech’s overall profile was suddenly experiencing the kind of growth that Wall Street analysts liken to hockey sticks.
 Every hour, a hundred new Instagram followers.
 Requests to book facial appointments coming in from beauty hounds all over the world.
 Television producers eager to book interviews.

 Czech took it all in stride.
 She has an easy way about her, a mellow disposition that offsets her intimidatingly high-tech treatments and A-list clients.
 Even during an interview with a journalist, she speaks in the confiding, unguarded tone of somebody having coffee with an old friend.
 “Kim personally gets me on DM and asks, ‘Are you in New York?’
-I promise her that I’ll always let her know when I’m in LA,” Czech says as casually as if describing how she uses Seamless.
-Of her entire clientele, which includes Bella Hadid, Christy Turlington Burns, Eva Chen and Busy Phillips, only one person has ever given her a “little tightness in my chest,” she says: It was hard not to be intimidated the first time she saw Vogue editor in chief Anna Wintour.
+I promise her that I’ll always let her know when I’m in L.A.,” Czech says as casually as if describing how she uses Seamless.
+Of her entire clientele, which includes Bella Hadid, Christy Turlington Burns, Eva Chen, and Busy Philipps, only one person has ever given her a “little tightness in my chest,” she says: It was hard not to be intimidated the first time she saw Vogue editor-in-chief Anna Wintour.
 “But I make her smile and I make her laugh,” Czech says.

 It’s easy to see why Wintour et al keep coming back: A facial on Czech’s table is not a woo-woo hour spent listening to Enya and unwinding while somebody works on your face with chamomile-scented steam and hot stones.
 My own 90-minute treatment was administered at the newest Joanna Czech location, tucked away on the penthouse floor of SoHo’s Webster boutique.
 Though still in its soft launch phase, it's already a bastion of new-school glamour, its reception room decorated with jungly banana-leaf wallpaper and a groovy woven chair that, unfortunately, is far more fun to take pictures of than it is to sit in.